PerkLab/PerkLabBootcamp/README.md

-# PerkLab bootcamp
+# Joint global workshop on Sustainable Development in Computer-Assisted Interventions and Diagnosis

 ![](banner.jpg)

-This is an online training event for engineering and medical students to get introduced to 3D Slicer and other tools and best practices for prototyping of medical image computing and artificial intelligence applications.
+The aim of this workshop, delivered as an intense three day bootcamp, is to provide training for engineering and computing students for best practices for prototyping of medical image computing, computer-assisted interventions and artificial intelligence applications in an open-source software environment.
+The workshop is also offered in support of Train the Trainers program that is established to develop sustainable technology development in medical interventions.
+In will be an online training event and offered by scientists and engineers in Canada (Queen’s), Spain and Senegal.

-The training was originally developed for new members of the [PerkLab](http://perk.cs.queensu.ca/) and its collaborators, but since we switched to an online format we opened up the registration for everyone.
-If there are more interested people than we can accommodate then we will have to prioritize accepting applications from our collaborators.
+Train the Trainer is an alliance of several institutions including Queen’s University, University of Las Palmas de Gran Canaria, Harvard Medical School, and several collaborators in West Africa particularly in Senegal and Mauritania, that is founded on the premise of innovative applications of free open-source software.
+The program supports a free, open-source medical image analysis and visualization software ecosystem [3D Slicer](http://www.slicer.org), downloaded over 1,000,000 times across the globe since its inception over 20 years ago.
+Sustainable development is based on free open source software, knowledge translation and closing the knowledge gap between historically privileged academic centres and those in low and middle income countries.

 ## Logistics